 OBSCENE DISPLAY OR DISTRIBUTION ATTORNEY FAQs

 Have you been charged with Obscene Display or Distribution?
-Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

 Obscene Display or Distribution is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency”, Chapter 43 “Public Indecency.”